Monstrous M-theory: Weak trialities in 24 dimensions

-At a glance, one realizes that a crucial difference with (\ref{T}) relies in the \textit{reducibility} of the bosonic sector of the map, which we will henceforth associate to the \textquotedblleft weakness" of $\mathbb{\tilde{T} }_{\mathbf{\lambda }}$.
-However, since no other Dynkin diagram (besides $ \mathfrak{d}_{4}$) has an automorphism group of order greater than $2$, one can also conclude that (\ref{1})-(\ref{1'}) cannot be realized as an automorphism of $\mathfrak{d}_{12}$, nor it can be traced back to some structural symmetry of the Dynkin diagram of $\mathfrak{d}_{12}$ itself.
+It is immediate to realize that a crucial difference with (\ref{T}) relies in the \textit{reducibility} of the bosonic sector of the map, which we will henceforth associate to the \textquotedblleft weakness\textquotedblright\ of $\mathbb{\tilde{T}}_{\mathbf{\lambda }}$.
+However, since no other Dynkin diagram (besides $\mathfrak{d}_{4}$) has an automorphism group of order greater than $2$, one can also conclude that (\ref{1})-(\ref{1'}) cannot be realized as an automorphism of $\mathfrak{d}_{12}$, nor it can be traced back to some structural symmetry of the Dynkin diagram of $\mathfrak{d}_{12}$ itself.